 - Q: How can I be notified of General Motors Company’s SEC filings and other important announcements or events?

-- A: You can register to automatically receive email alerts concerning General Motors Company’s recent SEC filings or notification of important GM announcements and events on our Investor website at http://www.gm.com/investors/
+- A: You can register to automatically receive email alerts concerning General Motors Company’s recent SEC filings or notification of important GM announcements and events on our Investors website at http://www.gm.com/investors/

 - Q: How can I obtain General Motors Company’s financial documents?

 - A: GM is required to file periodic reports electronically with the SEC through Edgar.
-These publicly disclosed electronic documents can be found on the SEC Edgar website, http://www.sec.gov/edgar.shtml, or on GM’s investor relations website http://www.gm.com/investors/sec-filings/
+These publicly disclosed electronic documents can be found on the SEC Edgar website, http://www.sec.gov/edgar.shtml, or on GM’s Investors website http://www.gm.com/investors/sec-filings/

-- Q: Please explain why I received these warrants?
+- Q: Please explain why I received Warrant A and Warrant B?